Tin Plated Bus Bar

 Tin Plating can be combined with other metals such as: lead, nickel, and silver for special applications like lead acid batteries(tin-lead) and switchgear contacts (tin-silver).

-- Tin bus bars have a low operating window because of a low melting point (around 450°F).
+- Tin plated bus bars have a low operating window because of a low melting point (around 450°F).
 If components operate above these temperatures, then nickel would be suggested.

-- Tin is susceptible to whiskering (small metal filament growth) which could cause unwanted bridges to electronics.
+- Tin plating is susceptible to whiskering (small metal filament growth) which could cause unwanted bridges to electronics.
 A nickel underplating is recommended for low voltage electronic equipment where the components are closely spaced.

-- Bright tin can become scratched during the fabrication process, particularly if there is hardware installed into the bus bar after plating has been completed.
+- Bright tin plating can become scratched during the fabrication process, particularly if there is hardware installed into the bus bar after plating has been completed.
 It is recommended that matte tin or nickel be used if visual aesthetic is of importance.